mgryning/VN/README.md

 2. **Generate Tab**: Create new stories from prompts
 3. **Chat Tab**: Have conversations with characters
 4. **Enhance Tab**: Validate, format, and enhance existing scripts

+### Background Images
+1. Create a `resources/backgrounds/` folder in your project
+2. Add PNG background images named after your locations
+3. For `LOC: beach`, add `beach.png`
+4. Images automatically load and scale to fit the screen
+5. Falls back to gradient backgrounds if no image is found

 ### Mobile Support
 - Touch controls for navigation